Customize Ubuntu 20 LTS Desktop

 Terminal

 In my opinion Gnome Terminator is the best terminal.
-It does everything I've every needed and it's far better than the default Ubuntu terminal.
+It does everything I've ever needed and it's far better than the default Ubuntu terminal.

 If you want to set this as your default Terminal, run this command and select your favorite.
 You can always install different terminals also.